Georgia Davis Powers: Public office

 Georgia Davis Powers was a great leader and a strong supporter of Dr. King and represented his views in Kentucky very effectively.
 She was later a member of the Kentucky State Senate, a very influential member from Louisville, and I would consider her one of the real heroes of the Civil Rights Movement in this state; and one of the most effective civil rights leaders in this state...
 She was effective in the Senate and in politics through the art of persuasion.
 She did not antagonize people.
 She was very strong in her positions, but she has a wonderful personality and people liked her.
 And she would get votes very effectively for the causes she believed in.
 She just was a vote getter and a great lobbyist and persistent, but a wonderful warm personality.
 Everybody was crazy about her.

 In her autobiography, I Shared the Dream: The Pride, Passion, and Politics of the First Black Woman Senator from Kentucky, Powers wrote that she had a personal relationship with Martin Luther King Jr. as a friend, trusted confidante, and lover.
 She also wrote that she was at the Lorraine Motel in Memphis when King was assassinated in 1968, although some of King's other associates questioned her account.
 In The Walls Came Tumbling Down: An Autobiography King's closest aide and best friend Ralph Abernathy, referred to her (not by name) when he detailed who King had spent the remainder of the night and early morning with in the Lorraine Motel before his death.
 Abernathy wrote also that "their relationship was a close one."

-After she retired from her seat in the Kentucky Senate in 1988, she remained committed to the continuing fight for equal rights and human dignity.
-In 1990, Powers created the Friends of Nursing Home Residents (FONHRI) to organize faith-based volunteerism in the Louisville area to serve as visitors to the local nursing homes.
+After she retired from her seat in the Kentucky Senate in 1988, Powers remained committed to the continuing fight for equal rights and human dignity.
+In 1990, she created the Friends of Nursing Home Residents (FONHRI) to organize faith-based volunteerism in the Louisville area to serve as visitors to the local nursing homes.
 She also incorporated in 1994 an organization called QUEST (Quality Education for All Students) to monitor the work of the Jefferson County school board to halt the return to segregated schools.

 Awards and honors

-Montgomery was included in a national photographic exhibit that opened on February 8, 1989, at the Corcoran Gallery in Washington, D.C.: Portraits of Black Women Who Changed America.
+Powers was included in a national photographic exhibit that opened on February 8, 1989, at the Corcoran Gallery in Washington, D.C.: Portraits of Black Women Who Changed America.
 In 1989, Montgomery received an honorary doctor of laws degree from the University of Kentucky and an honorary doctorate of humane letters from the University of Louisville.

 Death

-Montgomery died on January 30, 2016, at the home of one of her brothers in Louisville, after suffering from congestive heart failure for several years.
+Powers died on January 30, 2016, at the home of one of her brothers in Louisville, after suffering from congestive heart failure for several years.